 The above plot of radioactivity shows that the actual n/p plot of stable radioactive isotopes breaks off from the hypothetical 1:1 plot around an atomic number 20.
 After atomic number 20, the line rises rather steeply.
 As the number of protons increases inside the nucleus more and more neutrons are needed to minimize the proton-proton repulsion and thereby to add to nuclear stability.
 Therefore, neutrons are served as the binding materials inside the radioactive nucleus.

 Cause of Nuclear Instability in Radioactivity

-Problem: Why gold-197 is non-radioelement but radium-226 is radioactive substances?
+Problem: Why gold-197 is a non-radioelement but radium-226 is a radioactive substance?

 Neutron to Proton Ratio too High

 Isotopes with too many neutrons in the nucleus can attain greater stability if one of the decays of the neutron to the proton in a nuclear reaction.
 Such disintegration leads to the electron emission or beta emission inside the radioactive nucleus.
 The neutron/proton ratio is high when the mass number of radioactive isotopes greater than the average atomic weight.

 Radioactive Carbon and Iodine